Below are the combined sailing instructions for both dinghy and cruiser competitors.

 General – This sections applies to all competitors

 1.1.
-Racing will take place under the International Sailing Federation (ISAF) Racing Rules of Sailing (RRS) 2017 – 2020, these Sailing Instructions and appropriate class rules unless modified by a Notice of Race or Sailing Instructions for any specific event.
-In the event of a conflict with class rules these Sailing Instructions shall prevail (RRS 86.1).
+Racing will take place under the Racing Rules of Sailing (RRS) 2021 – 2024 (copy available at the Race Desk), these Sailing Instructions and appropriate class rules unless modified by a Notice of Race or Sailing Instructions for any specific event.
+In the event of a conflict with class rules these Sailing Instructions shall prevail (see RRS 86.1).

 1.2.
 For all events governed by these instructions advertising will be as described for ISAF Regulation 20.

 2.1.
-The race organisers shall not be liable for any loss, damage, death or personal injury howsoever caused to the owner/competitor, his skipper or crew, as a result of their taking part in the race or races whether afloat or ashore.
-Moreover every competitor warrants the suitability of his boat for the race or races.
-The organisers encompass everyone helping to run the race and the event, and include the organising authority, the race committee, the race officer, patrol boats and beachmasters.
+The race organisers shall not be liable for any loss, damage, death or personal injury howsoever caused to the owner/competitor, their skipper or crew, as a result of their taking part in the race or races whether afloat or ashore.
+Moreover every competitor warrants the suitability of their boat for the race or races.
+The term organisers encompasses everyone helping to run the race and the event, and includes the organising authority, the Race Committee, the Race Officer, safety boats, patrol boats and beachmasters.

 3. Conditions of Entry

 3.1.
-The competitor is required to hold adequate insurance and in particular to hold insurance against third party claims in the sum of at least £2,000,000 (two million pounds).
+The competitor is required to hold adequate insurance and in particular to hold insurance against third party claims in the sum of at least £3,000,000 (three million pounds).

 3.2.
-The provision of patrol boats does not relieve the competitor of their responsibilities.
+The provision of safety or patrol boats does not relieve the competitor of their responsibilities.

 3.4.
 The race committee may reject or cancel the entry of a boat which in its view is unseaworthy.